inrupt/solid-common-vocab-js/README.md

 English is always used as a default language (unless we explicitly mandate a specific language).
 However, labels and comments may (and should) be specified in multiple languages.
+Note that the language tag defaults to an empty string in the case of fallback to the local part of the IRI (see the next section about strictness).

 ```javascript
 // Any other implementation of the RDFJS interface would be appropriate.